 Treatment and prognosis

-Prognosis of patients with lymphangitic carcinomatosis is poor, with approximately half of patients having succumbed to their illness within a year of diagnosis 2, 3.
-Occasionally long term survival is encountered 3.
+Prognosis of patients with lymphangitic carcinomatosis is poor, with approximately half of patients succumbing to their illness within a year of diagnosis 2, 3.
+Occasionally, long-term survival is encountered 3.

 Considerations include a differential for that of thickened interlobular septae, with common entities comprising of 1, 3: